blaenk/blaenk.github.io/provider/posts/terminal-customization.markdown

 I previously had a simple Rakefile that symlinked all of the files in the dotfiles directory into my home directory, except for some in an exception list.
 However, this had the consequence that I had to have ruby installed beforehand, and I didn't like to install ruby through means other than something like [rbenv](https://github.com/sstephenson/rbenv/).
 I preferred instead to be able to get my dotfiles up and running as soon as possible on a new system.
 As a result I opted to use a shell script to deploy my dotfiles.

 After looking around in dotfile repositories I found [hoffman's bootstrap script](https://github.com/holman/dotfiles/blob/master/script/bootstrap).
 The simple script uses `find` to find files and directories whose names end in ".ln" and symlinks them into the home directory.
-I modified it a bit to use the ".ln" suffix instead of ".symlink" --- purely cosmetic of course --- as well as some other slight changes.
+I modified it a bit to use the ".ln" suffix instead of ".symlink"---purely cosmetic of course---as well as some other slight changes.
 I think I'll change it later so that it can gracefully handle operating system-dependent dotfiles.

 ## urxvt